edubart/nelua-lang/docs/pages/euluna.md

 * Allow us to go higher level (use Lua or extend the language)
 * Be modular, plugin in or out language syntaxes or features of your choice
 * Once stable, make euluna compile itself
+* Possibility to output freestanding code (for kernel dev and minimal runtime)

 ## Why?